KyiSWin/challenge-iron-software/README.md

 Please refer and review as the following.

-1. Design: OKPToText_Design.xlsx
-2. Coding: OKPToText.cs
+1. Coding: OKPToText.cs
-3. Test Spec and Test Execution: OKPToText_UnitTesting.xlsx
+2. Test Spec and Test Execution: OKPToText_UnitTesting.xlsx

 Hope to hear from you soon!